 I was thrilled!
 Of course I took the role.
 And I was told I did not have to play a “Jet Girl.”
 They would work it out with the cast they already had for WEST SIDE STORY.

-But even though I had gotten what I wanted it was not without having been a little damaged because of it.
+I must admit that even though I had gotten what I wanted, I was a little damaged because of it.
 I was the second choice.
 I was not the perfect fit.
 I was still not good enough.